Wiz1101/Cisco-asa-firewall-configurations/README.md

 # Configuring network with Cisco
-A small writeup how to configure network
+A small writeup how to configure a network

 **Equipement:**